 What is ConvertScore™?
 ConvertScore™ is Apexure's proprietary landing page performance metric.
 We evaluate every page across four dimensions — Copy & Messaging, Layout & Hierarchy, Trust & Social Proof, and CTA & Conversion Path — to produce a single score out of 100.

-The influencer marketing industry’s credibility problem — sponsored content that audiences distrust, fake follower accounts inflating reach metrics, and disclosure-driven scepticism — created an opportunity for a platform that operated on a different model.
-VYRL’s core insight: influencers who choose to promote products they genuinely want are more effective than influencers who are paid to promote products they may not use.
+The influencer marketing industry’s credibility problem (sponsored content that audiences distrust, fake follower accounts inflating reach metrics, disclosure-driven scepticism) created an opportunity for a platform operating on a different model.
+VYRL’s core insight: influencers who choose to promote products they genuinely want are more effective than influencers paid to promote products they may not use.

-with the VYRL logo and two CTAs (“Learn More” and “Does My Product Qualify?”) creates an aspirational, global-business aesthetic that matches the platform’s claim of connecting brands to influencers worldwide.
-The cityscape imagery implies international reach — the network isn’t limited to one market.
+The hero with the VYRL logo and two CTAs (“Learn More” and “Does My Product Qualify?”) creates an aspirational, global-business aesthetic that matches the platform’s claim of connecting brands to influencers worldwide.
+The cityscape imagery implies international reach.
+The network isn’t limited to one market.

-— one for the learner (Learn More) and one for the decision-maker (Does My Product Qualify?) — acknowledges that brand visitors arrive at different stages of readiness.
-A brand manager researching options uses “Learn More”; a CMO who’s already decided to evaluate uses “Does My Product Qualify?”
+One for the learner (Learn More) and one for the decision-maker (Does My Product Qualify?).
+Brand visitors arrive at different stages of readiness.
+A brand manager researching options uses “Learn More.”
+A CMO who’s already decided to evaluate uses “Does My Product Qualify?”
 Both paths are served without friction.

-— Network Scale, Direct Deep Measurable Engagement, Ability to Make Significant Social Impact, Reach and Power of Influencer Network — map VYRL’s value to four distinct brand priorities.
+Network Scale, Direct Deep Measurable Engagement, Ability to Make Significant Social Impact, Reach and Power of Influencer Network.
+The four columns map VYRL’s value to four distinct brand priorities.
 Network Scale addresses reach concerns.
 Direct engagement addresses ROI concerns.
 Social impact addresses brand values concerns.
-These four dimensions cover the evaluation matrix that a sophisticated brand marketing team would apply to any influencer platform.
+Those four dimensions cover the evaluation matrix a sophisticated brand marketing team would apply to any influencer platform.

-showing the VYRL matching mechanism — swipe right to collaborate, left to pass — makes the platform’s UX tangible.
+The swipe mockup shows the VYRL matching mechanism (swipe right to collaborate, left to pass) and makes the platform’s UX tangible.
 For influencers in the network, the interface is familiar and low-friction.
 For brands seeing it for the first time, it communicates ease of use without technical explanation.
-The Tinder-style matching metaphor also implies that influencer-brand fit is mutual — both parties choose the collaboration.
+The Tinder-style matching metaphor also implies influencer-brand fit is mutual.
+Both parties choose the collaboration.

-— Weibo, YouKu, Meipai — signal Asian market distribution, differentiating VYRL from purely Western influencer platforms.
-For brands targeting Asian audiences, this geographic coverage is a significant differentiator.
+Weibo, YouKu, Meipai.
+The partner logos signal Asian market distribution and differentiate VYRL from purely Western influencer platforms.
+For brands targeting Asian audiences, that geographic coverage is a meaningful differentiator.

-The "Get Organised and Save Time" section — claiming 50% reduction in campaign management time by reducing the 60-hour influencer management process to under 30 — converts the platform from a distribution product to a team efficiency tool.
+The "Get Organised and Save Time" section (claiming a 50% reduction in campaign management time by cutting the 60-hour influencer management process to under 30) converts the platform from a distribution product into a team efficiency tool.
 For brand managers juggling multiple channels and campaigns, time savings are as compelling as reach improvements.
-Quantified operational efficiency claims convert B2B buyers who have been disappointed by reach-focused platform promises before.
+Quantified operational efficiency claims convert B2B buyers who've been disappointed by reach-focused platform promises before.

 "Influencer platform pages need to address the fake-follower problem directly because it's the category's defining trust issue.
 VYRL's FAQ section that explains the 5,000 follower minimum and the fake-follower ban policy is doing important trust work.
 Most platforms claim quality; explicitly describing the enforcement mechanism is a different level of commitment."